The Bluetones (album)

-The Bluetones is the fifth album by the eponymous band, released on 9 October 2006.

-The album sees the band reunite with producer Hugh Jones, who was at the controls for the band's first two albums, Expecting to Fly and Return to the Last Chance Saloon.
-Despite largely positive reviews, the album failed to chart in the Top 75 UK Albums Chart after its first week on release.
-The lead single was "My Neighbour's House", which reached #68 in the UK chart.
-A second single, "Head on a Spike", was released on 4 December 2006, on CD and download.
-The third single "Surrendered", was released on 26 February 2007, on CD and download.
+The Bluetones is the fifth studio album by the English indie rock band the Bluetones, released on 9 October 2006 by Cooking Vinyl.
+It was produced and mixed by Hugh Jones who also produced their first two albums, Expecting to Fly (1996) and Return to the Last Chance Saloon (1998).
+Despite positive reviews, the album failed to reach the UK Albums Chart after its first week on release.
+Its first single "My Neighbour's House" peaked at number sixty-eight on the UK Singles Chart in September 2006.
+Its other two singles, "Head on a Spike" and "Surrendered" were both released on CD and download in December 2006 and February 2007.